Emergency Preparedness and Response Guides

 Know how best to respond during an earthquake or wildfire disaster, including evacuating or sheltering-in-place.
 Understand what to do afterwards and how best to recover from a disaster.

-Planning for an emergency evacuation should take place long before an actual evacuation is needed.
-Understand how to create an evacuation plan for yourself and your family, how to dress for survival and how to create an emergency Go-Bag.
+Planning for an emergency should take place long before such an event occurs.
+Understand how to create an emergency plan for yourself and your family, how to dress for survival and how to create an emergency Go-Bag.

 Any emergency evacuation will be a stressful and chaotic time.
 Understand evacuation terminology, 4 critical evacuation steps, how to choose your best evacuation route and when and how to shelter-in-place.